fieldtrip/website/example/bids_eeg.md

 This example describes how to prepare an EEG dataset for sharing in the BIDS format.
 The example starts from a single publicly available EEG recording of a single subject, which is copied multiple times to simulate a dataset comprising data from ten subjects.

+On this page you can find two versions of the preparation of a BIDS EEG dataset.
+The first version copies the existing data without changing its format, since the format is BIDS compliant.
+The second version also converts the data to (another) BIDS-compliant data format, which is what you would do in case your original data is in a format that is not directly supported by BIDS.

 {% include markup/warning %}
 If you want to share data, there are multiple things to consider.
-For example the file format of the data, the access mechanism for the data (ftphttp/sftp), the data use agreement, whether all data or some part of the data is shared, using pseudonyms in the description of the data, scrubbing the date and time of recording, removing identifying features from the data, etc.
+For example the file format of the data, the access mechanism for the data (ftp/http/sftp), the data use agreement, whether all data or some part of the data is shared, using pseudonyms in the description of the data, scrubbing the date and time of recording, removing identifying features from the data, etc.

 In this example we will only be dealing with the format in which the data is organized (over directories) and stored (in files), for which we use the [Brain Imaging Data Structure](http://bids.neuroimaging.io).
 {% include markup/end %}